 4. Tye Works Hand Wash System

-clear from the seller, and that’s that a bucket is not going to come with your purchase.
+The Tye Works wash system is great - even though you don't get the bucket with the system itself.
 So, you will need to account for a bucket (which is not too big of a deal seeing how most people will own one or can easily go out and buy one).

 As for the system itself, here’s how it works.
 A foot-operated pump is utilized to provide water to a copper spigot and this spigot easily slips over the rim of most buckets.
 It’s a hands-free operation, but the foot pump could, admittedly, be a little wider.